karthik/tradeoff/README.md

 # Life-history tradeoff paper

-I've made minor changes to package `varDev` and to avoid conflcit with the existing version, have renamed it to `varDev2`.
-Install from the source in this repository.
+I've made minor changes to package `varDev` and have renamed it to `varDev2` to avoid conflicts with the existing version.
+Install from [this source](https://github.com/karthikram/tradeoff/blob/master/varDev2_0.7.tar.gz) for the time being.